i-nirbhay10/i-nirbhay10/README.md

 ## 💼 Work Experience

+### React Native Developer | **DG Digital**
+**December 2024 – Present**
+- Lead the development of cross-platform mobile applications using **React Native**, ensuring high performance and smooth user experiences on both iOS and Android platforms.
+- Collaborate with backend developers to integrate **RESTful APIs** and optimize data handling and user interactions.
+- Build reusable components and manage state using **Redux** to ensure maintainability and scalability of mobile applications.
+- Work closely with designers to translate wireframes into interactive mobile features.
+- Focus on performance optimization and code quality through regular testing and best practices.

 ### Full Stack Developer | **Jouls Ecotech**
 **December 2023 – August 2024**
 - Developed and maintained both front-end and back-end components of web applications.
-- Led the development of a React Native mobile application for iOS and Android.
+- Led the development of a **React Native** mobile application for iOS and Android.
 - Conducted regular code reviews and ensured the quality and performance of applications.

 ---